walker9296/BLS12-381/README.md

 $$e(A, B) = e(α, β) * e(L, ϒ) * e(C, δ)$$
 ### 4.3 Verifying Key and Proof data from snarkjs/Circom
 You can find zkSNARK snarkjs/Circom tutorials by [sCrypt.io](https://learn.scrypt.io/zh/courses/Build-a-zkSNARK-based-Battleship-Game-on-Bitcoin-630b1fe6c26857959e13e160/lessons/3/chapters/1)

+You need to select the `bls12381` curve when executing the ***snarkjs/Circom*** command, because the default is the `bn128` curve.
+E.g,
+- compile circuit
+`circom ../work_circom/factor.circom --r1cs --wasm --prime bls12381`
+- Start a new powers of tau ceremony
+`snarkjs powersoftau new bls12-381 12 pot12_0000.ptau`

+Then you can have `"curve": "bls12381"` in the output `verification_key.json` and `proof.json` files instead of `"curve": "bn128"`

 #### ![zkSNARK](https://github.com/walker9296/BLS12-381/blob/main/res/zkSNARK.png)
 From the `proof.json` file obtain the ***A***, ***B***, ***C*** parameters, and from the `verification_key.json` file obtain the ***α***, ***β***, ***ϒ***, ***δ*** parameters, use the ***ic*** item and the public inputs from the `public.json` file to calculate the ***L*** parameter: